keb/keb.now.sh/content/books.md

 ## PHP

 * [PHP Apprentice](https://phpapprentice.com/)
-	* A beginner-friendly introduction to programming in PHP with best practices in mind
+	* *A beginner-friendly introduction to programming in PHP with best practices in mind.*
 * [PHP: The Right Way](https://phptherightway.com/)
-	* Less of a tutorial, more of a collection of PHP best practices
+	* *Less of a tutorial, more of a collection of PHP best practices.*

 ## Rust

 * [The Rust Programming Language](https://doc.rust-lang.org/book/)
-	* *Official Rust Book*
+	* *Official Rust Book.*
 * [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/)
-	* *An official collection of runnable examples in Rust*
+	* *An official collection of runnable examples in Rust.*

 ## Elixir

 * [Elixir School](https://elixirschool.com/en/)
-	* *Comprehensive reference for Elixir*
+	* *Comprehensive reference for Elixir.*

 ## Haskell